Client Initiated a Chargeback (Dispute)

 - A consolidated PDF of evidence you would like to share with the client's bank (e.g., a signed agreement or evidence of service provided).
 Recommended documents for submitting compelling evidence are listed below.

 - There is a limited amount of time (usually 7–21 days) to respond with evidence.
-The time given varies depending on the card network.
-If you don't submit evidence by the time the deadline passes, the cardholder wins the dispute and keeps the funds.
+The time given depends on the card network.
+If you don't submit evidence by the deadline, the cardholder wins the dispute and keeps the funds.

 We'll need a response from you on how to proceed, and will send you a reminder if needed.

-If you do not provide a response, the decision automatically goes in the client's favor, and they will retain the chargeback amount.
+If you do not provide a response, the decision automatically goes in the favor of the client, and they will retain the charge-back amount.

 Recommended Evidence to Contest the Chargeback

-If you choose to dispute the chargeback you will need to submit evidence to Healthie.
-This can be done by replying to the chargeback email notification directly.
+If you choose to dispute the charge-back, you will need to submit evidence to Healthie.
+This can be done by replying directly to the charge-back email notification.
 We recommend providing the following:

 - Receipts